 To calculate your debt-to-income ratio, you must compute your total income and find the percentage your debts are of that total.
 For example, if you have a monthly income of $6,000 and monthly bills of $2,200 your debt-to-income ratio is 36%, as $2,200 is 36% of $6,000.

-Working out the financial requirements of a co-op purchase can often be tricky.
-Enlisting the services of a qualified buyer’s agent can make things much easier and faster but even with that expect the buying process to take some time.
+Working out the financial requirements for buying a co-op can often be tricky.
+Hiring a qualified buyer’s agent can make things more comfortable and faster but even with that expect the buying process to take some time.